The Hector Berlioz Website

 1845 – by Josef Kriehuber

-We are most grateful to Madame Chantal Spillemaecker, conservateur du musée Hector-Berlioz, for kindly sending us this picture.
+We are most grateful to Madame Chantal Spillemaecker, formerly director of the Musée Hector Berlioz, for kindly sending us this picture.

 "Une matinée chez Liszt"

-This picture is from a 19th century book in our collection.
+This picture has been scanned from Adolphe Jullien’s biography of Berlioz, Hector Berlioz, sa vie et ses œuvres (Paris, 1888), a copy of which is in our own collection.
 A copy of the lithograph is in the Musée Hector Berlioz.

 All rights of reproduction reserved.